 Despite sharing a name, did you know that the Christmas cactus is actually different from the holiday cactus?
-The holiday cactus (Schlumbergera x buckleyi) is in the same family as both Christmas and Thanksgiving cacti, but is a different variety.
-Neither is more difficult to care for than your average cactus, though.
+The holiday cactus (Schlumbergera x buckleyi) is in the same family as both Christmas and Thanksgiving cacti but is a different variety.
 If you’ve already got some of those little guys in your collection, why not pick up a Christmas cactus, too?
+If you're wondering how to care for a Christmas cactus, we've got you covered with some tips and tricks ahead.

 Why you should grow one (or tons!) in your home

 The Christmas cactus is an easy-to-care-for plant that, when cared for well, will reward you with stunning orange, pink, purple, red, or white blooms during the holiday season.
-While most other houseplants have entered dormancy and aren’t flowering, you’ll be able to enjoy pops of color from this (non-spiney!) cactus, especially when paired alongside a few poinsettias.
+While most other houseplants have entered dormancy and aren’t flowering, you’ll be able to enjoy pops of color from this (non-spiney!) cactus, especially when you pair it alongside a few poinsettias.

 If you can get your hands on some Christmas cacti that have different colored blooms, it may be worth growing more than one!
-They shine in hanging baskets, and their unique shape still offers beautiful greenery during the seasons when they aren’t blooming.
+They shine as hanging basket plants, and their unique shape still offers beautiful greenery during the seasons when they aren’t blooming.

 Is the Christmas cactus different from the Thanksgiving or Easter cactus?